AssistantEngine/open-functions-core/README.md

 - Fetches (or simulates) current weather conditions.
 - Simulates multi-day forecasts.

-Each method is documented in-line, illustrating how to return a TextResponseItem or a more advanced response if needed.

 ## Contributing

 We welcome contributions from the community!
 Feel free to submit pull requests, open issues, and help us improve the package.